2504822K/2504822Ksonicarts.io/Week5.md

 End of the week : I don't think I have yet captured the right kind of wind, and something about it feels incomplete but I am unsure how to tie it all together yet.
 One idea I have is to include a low perceivable tone, a drone, maybe a low C or a low Bb.
 This could help bring out the sound of the background machinery amidst the sounds of the wind.

 End of the project : Below is a snippet of the wind sounds I created.
-This is the actual sounds that you hear at the begining of the piece and throughout although with different effects added to offer some contrast.
-These sounds form the anempathetic componet of track one as discussed in my corresponding write up.
+These are the actual sounds that you hear at the begining of the piece and throughout although with different effects added to offer some contrast.
+These sounds form the anempathetic component of track one as discussed in my corresponding write up.
 Anempathetic sounds as defined by Michel Chion (1994) are auditory elements within a composition that remain indifferent to the emotional content or narrative development, providing a steady or neutral backdrop unaffected by the fluctuating mood or intensity of the music.

 [Snippet of Wind Sounds](https://soundcloud.com/2504822k/snippet-of-wind-sounds)